Scout24/snakepit/README.md

 ## Example

-See the file `example.yaml` for details.
+See the file `snakepit.yaml` for details on how to build a spec file for `moto`.

 # Licence